NeuropsyOL/SENDA/README.md

 SENDA(Sensor Data Streamer) is an android application to stream real time sensor reading using LSL (Lab Streaming Layer).
 Along with the sensors it streams real time audio as well.
 This is a fork from the original author's Git [Ali Ayub Khan's SENDA](https://github.com/AliAyub007/SENDA), which contains additional features and support for Samsung phones.

-## Original Description of the App
+## Features
-Following sensors are included:
+The following sensors are included:
 - Accelerometer
 - Light
 - Proximity